JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Show a message when requesting a magic link #DONE

 ## Consistent Context menu design
-- On the home page the context menu is still absolute, let's make it a dropdown like in lib/bin
+- On the home page the context menu is still absolute, let's make it a dropdown like in lib/bin #DONE

-## Shazam integration
-- Activate the mic to detect a song
-- Afterwards search for that song and open the track details page Possible APIs: [Audd](https://audd.io/) or [AcrCloud](https://www.acrcloud.com/) We need to use the recorded audio from the mic to make a call to an api/service to detect the song

 ##### Loading spinner size prop
 - Let's make the spinner more customizable instead of having a fixed size